Frequently Asked

 - Two Trust Funds: The Gap Fund operates as one initiative organized around two multi-donor trust funds, one managed by the EIB and the other one managed by the World Bank.
 The Gap Fund structure ensures strong partnerships and coordinated governance and implementation.

-- Governance: Donors provide strategic direction to the two separate MDTFs implemented by the WB and EIB through their respective donor committees.
+- Governance: Donors provide strategic direction to the two separate Multi Donor Trust Funds (MDTFs) implemented by the WB and EIB through their respective donor committees.
 The donor committees for the two MDTFs are held concomitantly with cross-participation of the WB and EIB as observers in each-other’s donors committee to ensure coordination and consistency between the implementation of the two MDTFs.

 - Implementation coordination: EIB-WB collaboration includes: (i) joint outreach, communication and knowledge-sharing activities carried out in partnership with cities networks and other key partners, (ii) a “one gap fund” website offering information on both Gap Fund MDTFs and the ability for cities to submit their expression of interest to the Gap Fund, and (iii) coordination mechanisms for the WB and EIB to screen Expression of Interests and agree on further processing by either of the two MDTFs.